appold-mayfair/sundial_docs/technical-spec/1-ledger-state/4-withdrawal-event.rst

    \texttt{WithdrawalSet} := \texttt{Map(WithdrawalId, WithdrawalInfo)} \\
    := \left\{ (k_i: \texttt{WithdrawalId}, v_i: \texttt{WithdrawalInfo}) \;\middle|\; \forall i \ne j.\; k_i \ne k_j \right\}

-A withdrawal event in a Midgard block acknowledges that a user has created an L1 utxo at the Midgard L1 withdrawal address, requesting the transfer of an L2 utxo’s tokens to the L1 ledger.
+A withdrawal event in a Sundial block acknowledges that a user has created an L1 utxo at the Sundial L1 withdrawal address, requesting the transfer of an L2 utxo’s tokens to the L1 ledger.

 .. math::